The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Technical Approach

 of the \(N\) trajectories into \(M\) modes.
 To this end, we first (optionally) subsample \(\mathcal{D}\) to a shorter length \(T^\prime\) to speed up the procedure.
 For each trajectory \(n\), we then concatenate the sequence of \(T^\prime\) data points \(\{\boldsymbol z_1^n,\ldots\boldsymbol z_{T^\prime}^n\}\) into a single vector \(\boldsymbol v_n\).
 For \(\boldsymbol z_t^n\in\mani\), this yields a set of vectors

-We then cluster \(\mathcal{V}\) using one of the following three strategies. \begin{enumerate} \item Fitting a series of Riemannian GMMs~\cite{zeestraten2018programming} with increasing number of components and selecting the best fitting GMM using the Bayesian Information Criterion (BIC).
+\rebuttal{Clustering the full trajectories prevents the discovered modes from collapsing when fitting the modes’ trajectory distributions.} We then cluster \(\mathcal{V}\) using one of the following three strategies. \begin{enumerate} \item Fitting a series of Riemannian GMMs~\cite{zeestraten2018programming} with increasing number of components and selecting the best fitting GMM using the Bayesian Information Criterion (BIC).
 We diagonalize the GMM's covariance matrices, which both capture the diagonalization of the covariances in \eqref{eq:gp_fit} and suppress correlations between time steps. \item Performing Riemannian \(k\)-means with increasing number of components \(k\) and selecting the best model according to BIC. \item Applying density-based clustering (DBSCAN)~\cite{ester1996density} using the geodesic distance on \(\mani^{T^\prime}\). \end{enumerate} The cluster labels then yield the partition in \eqref{eq:part_n}. \figref{fig:modal_part} shows an exemplary result.
 The first two clustering approaches are more rigorous because they take the variance of the data into account, whereas DBSCAN uses a fixed distance threshold.
 However, for DBSCAN the geodesic distances are only computed once.
 In contrast, \(k\)-means and Expectation Maximization of Riemannian GMMs involve iterative Maximum Likelihood optimization~\cite{zeestraten2018programming}, rendering them computationally more expensive.
 We evaluate and compare these strategies experimentally in \secref{sec:exp_multi_rlbench}.